 Tile can be as inexpensive as $0.50 cents for a plain 4-inch square, or as expensive as $20 for a 12-inch granite tile.
 If you’re on a budget, consider the condition of your existing tile.
 If there's physical damage, you probably want to replace it but can wait, if's it’s just not pretty.

 Porcelain is tough, but it’s not impervious to damage.
 Once a sink, tub, or toilet is cracked, you only have a couple of options.
-You can replace it or buy time with temporary fix using a crack-sealing epoxy.
+You can replace it or buy time with a temporary fix using a crack-sealing epoxy.

 Scratches and stains on these fixtures also spell permanent trouble.
 Harsh cleaners can abrade away the smooth surface, which makes porcelain susceptible to stains.
 Once it’s marred, there really isn’t any way to restore porcelain to its original appearance.